What Happens to Tenancy by the Entirety in a Florida Divorce

 Attorneys Jon Alper and Gideon Alper

-Tenancy by the Entirety Property Is Presumed Marital
+Why Entireties Property Is Presumed Marital

 Once the final judgment is entered, the former debtor spouse’s fifty percent interest in every previously protected asset becomes immediately available to creditors.
 If the debtor spouse receives specific assets in the equitable distribution, those assets carry no residual entireties protection.

 The exposure is not limited to the debtor spouse’s share.
-If the marital settlement agreement requires one spouse to transfer assets to the other, the transferring spouse’s creditors may be able to challenge those transfers under Florida’s fraudulent transfer statutes, Chapter 726.
-A transfer made pursuant to a divorce settlement can still be fraudulent if the transferring spouse was insolvent at the time and the transfer was made to avoid creditors rather than as a genuine arm’s-length exchange.
+If the marital settlement agreement requires one spouse to transfer assets to the other, the transferring spouse’s creditors may challenge those transfers under Florida’s Uniform Voidable Transactions Act.
+A transfer made under a divorce settlement can still be voidable if the transferring spouse was insolvent at the time and the transfer was made to hinder creditors rather than as a genuine arm’s-length exchange.

 Equitable distribution awards are treated as ordinary money judgments.
 If a divorce court orders one spouse to pay the other a lump sum or installment payment as part of the property division, the receiving spouse is simply a judgment creditor.
 The paying spouse can use Florida’s standard exemptions to protect assets from collection of this obligation.

-Planning Before Divorce: Preserving Asset Protection
+Planning Before Divorce to Preserve Protection

 A debtor spouse who receives assets in the equitable distribution can retitle those assets into exempt forms recognized under Florida law.
-The homestead exemption under Article X, Section 4 of the Florida Constitution protects an unlimited value of the primary residence on up to half an acre within a municipality.
+The homestead exemption protects an unlimited value in the primary residence—up to half an acre inside a municipality—regardless of marital status.
 Retirement accounts receive protection under Florida Statutes Section 222.21.
 Annuities and life insurance proceeds are protected under Section 222.14.
 These exemptions do not depend on marriage and remain available to a single person after divorce.

 If the debtor ex-spouse remarries, new assets acquired jointly with the new spouse can be titled as tenants by the entirety, restoring the protection for those assets going forward.
-This does not help with assets that were already exposed during the period between divorces.
+This does not help with assets that were already exposed during the period between marriages.

-The marital settlement agreement itself can be structured with creditor exposure in mind, though its primary purpose must remain the equitable division of assets between the spouses.
+The marital settlement agreement can be structured with creditor exposure in mind, though its primary purpose must remain the equitable division of assets between the spouses.

 The timing of asset transfers under the settlement agreement matters as well.
 Assets that are promptly retitled into exempt forms after distribution receive better protection than assets that sit in non-exempt accounts while the debtor spouse delays implementation.

-Real estate transitions are the most visible consequence of divorce.
 A marital home held as tenants by the entirety becomes a tenancy in common upon dissolution.
 If one spouse is awarded the home, the other spouse must execute a quitclaim deed transferring their interest.
 Until that deed is recorded, both former spouses appear on the title as tenants in common, and a creditor of either spouse can record a judgment lien against the property.

 Second Marriages and Restored Protection